vr009/our-little-chatik/README.md

 # Our little chat
-## Personal project for training of hard skills
+## Personal project for training hard skills

 ## Features